 - outdoor swimming pool

 Palacio del Inka, a Luxury collection hotel:

-Part of the Marriot International Luxury Brand, recently recognized by “Travel+Leisure” as number 3 in the “Top 10 city hotels in Central and South America”
+Part of the Marriot International Luxury Brand.
+This hotel was recently recognized by Travel and Leisure magazine as number 3 in the “Top 10 city hotels in Central and South America”

-Palacio del Inka is a museum-hotel with an impressive world-class art collection.
-They have a stunning collection of over 165 paintings, 60 of which are originals from the Cusco School tradition, which you can admire during your stay.
+Palacio del Inka is a museum-hotel with a world-class art collection.
+They have an extensive collection of over 165 paintings, 60 of which are originals from the Cusco School of Tradition.
 Some elements of the mansion, such as the arch and the stairs have remained intact since the Inca period.

 Belmond Hotel Monasterio: